MicroEJ/docs/Tutorials/tutoriallNullAnnotationJava8AndUp.rst

    :align: center
    :scale: 80%

-Then you have to link a source to the library you want to annotate if needed.
+Then you have to link the source of libraries you want to annotate if it's not already done.
 If you don't have access to the source of a library go to `Manual annotation`_.

 You can now select a return or parameter type...